CityOfZion/neon-wallet/releases/alpha.md

 You can compile the wallet yourself using the instructions in the [readme](../README.md), but we have compiled standalone apps for non-technical users.

 ### Note: For user safety, this build will by default run on TestNet.
-To switch to MainNet, click on the network text in the wallet's upper right hand corner.
+To switch to MainNet (the real NEO blockchain), toggle the current network using the network name text in the wallet's upper right hand corner.

   + OSX: [Download](/todo)
   + Windows: [Download](/todo)